 Moreover, the steep 1000R screen curvature of the G7 also plays a role here.
 Some gamers will find it unbearable, while others might absolutely love it; and then, there are those who are indifferent to it.

-Acer’s models are also factory-overclockable to 270Hz, support DSC (allowing you to use 10-bit 4:4:4 RGB color all the way up to 270Hz), offer MBR (Motion Blur Reduction), and have a USB-C port with DP Alt Mode and 65W PD.
+Next, the ASUS XG27AQM is also factory-overclockable to 270Hz, supports DSC (allowing you to use 10-bit 4:4:4 RGB color all the way up to 270Hz) and offers ELMB-Sync for simultaneous backlight strobing and VRR performance.

-The pixel response time and input lag between Acer’s models and the Dell AW2721D is pretty much the same, but the XV272UX and the XB273UGX don’t have dedicated G-SYNC modules.
+The pixel response time and input lag of the XG27AQM and the Dell AW2721D are pretty much the same, but ASUS’ model doesn’t have a dedicated G-SYNC module.

-Instead, they use Adaptive-Sync and support VRR with both AMD (FreeSync Premium) and NVIDIA (G-SYNC Compatible) cards up to 270FPS without any issues.
-They do, however, offer inferior HDR image quality due to the lower 400-nit peak brightness and lack of localized dimming (DisplayHDR 400).
+Instead, it uses Adaptive-Sync and supports VRR with both AMD (FreeSync Premium) and NVIDIA (G-SYNC Compatible) cards up to 270FPS without any issues.
+However, it has inferior HDR image quality due to the lower 400-nit peak brightness and lack of localized dimming (DisplayHDR 400).

-Since the HDR image isn’t that spectacular on the AW2721D either, except in certain scenes of some content, we recommend Acer’s models over Dell’s; they’re also cheaper at ~$700.
+Since the HDR image isn’t that spectacular on the AW2721D either, except in certain scenes of some content, we recommend the ASUS XG27AQM over the Dell AW2721D.

 So, what’s the bottom line?